NormandDesmarais/GetCleanDataProject/CodeBook.md

 ###Activity
 * **Original name**: The only variable of the files *y_test.txt* and *y_train.txt*.
 Appears as an activity ID, which relationship to the activity name is provided by the file *activity_labels.txt*.
 * **Meaning**: The name of the activity being performed by the subject when the set of measurements where being recorded.
+Possible values are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 ###TimeBodyAccelerationMeanValue_Xaxis (Yaxis, Zaxis)
 * **Original name**: *tBodyAcc-mean()-X* (*Y*, *Z*)